-Albania: Energy law introduces new supply contract model11.
-September 2015. / SEE Energy News
+Albania: Energy law introduces new supply contract model, SEE Energy News

 Enactment of the new Law on the Electricity Sector no. 43 on 30th April 2015 and it’s entrance in force is only the first step on a long path of the energy reforms in Albania.
 The vertical unbundling of DSO, the new law establish that the distribution system operator shall be unbundled and independent from other activities not relating to the distribution of electricity within 31 December 2017.